travelmarx/scrapbook101core/docbuild/articles/category-document.md

 ---
 # Category Document

-In the [technology overview][tn] section, we briefly discussed the ideas behind a document-oriented database and how it is used in Scrapbook101core.
+In the [technology overview][tn] section, we briefly discussed the ideas behind a document-oriented database and how it is used in {{productName}}.
 In this section we describe one of the two key document types stored in the document-oriented database, the category document.

-Our design approach is model-first approach meaning we start with a prototype category document in JSON that represents Scrapbook101core categories.
+Our design approach is model-first approach meaning we start with a prototype category document in JSON that represents {{productName}} categories.
 From this prototype document, a the code class `Category.cs` is defined in our Visual Studio project representing this category document.

 ## Overview

-This Scrapbook101core category document defines the types of categories that items can belong to (via the **category** field).
+This {{productName}} category document defines the types of categories that items can belong to (via the **category** field).
 It is one of the two document types (distinguished by the **type** field) stored in the document-oriented datastore.
 The other is the [Item Document][item].
 The data store will contain many item documents and one category document.

-The categories used in Scrapbook101core are: Book, Event, Film, Museum, People, and Performance.
+The categories used in {{productName}} are: Book, Event, Film, Museum, People, and Performance.
 This reduced number of categories was selected to make the code easier to work with and describe.
 In the version of Scrapbook described in the related [blog post][blog] over 20 categories are used.

 Each category has a **name**, **description**, and one or more associated **categoryFields**.